 2. Based on the book Over and Under by Kate Messner, my third graders created the most beautiful, twinkly, ethereal snowy landscapes.
 I am in love with this project.
 It combines literature, science and art.
 The children had to identify animals that live above the snowy surface and animals that hibernate or live under the ground for the winter.
 In a multi-step project that involves painting value, creating composition and drawing animals, my third graders never tired of this 3 week long project.

 3. The best way to describe the success of this project is relief.
 Yes.
 Relief.
 For years readers have been asking me to create a President’s Day art project and every year I try.
-But whatever I come up with seems always feels too dry or not art-focused enough.
+But whatever I come up with, always seems to feel too dry or not art-focused enough.
 Then I bought Abe Lincoln’s Dream by Lane Smith and the inspiration hit.
 I combined a super easy (meaning every single child created a knock-out Lincoln) and placed it on a background inspired by this lesson.
 By far one of my most downloaded lessons this winter.

-4. You may have read this post and seen my video that I posted last month.
-It may look familiar to you as I do many lessons like this.
-But this one was special.
+4. You may have read my post, How to Draw & Paint a Bouquet of Flowers, that I posted last month.
 I had a particularly challenging 2nd grade class this year.
 I wanted to give them the opportunity to really slow down and create something beautiful.
 I used a flower template (something I almost never do with kids this age) but it turned out to be the turning point for this lesson.

 This group of kids embraced the template by easing into drawing on watercolor paper with a sharpie (no pencils!) with absolute abandon.
 I tell you people, sometimes templates really help kick-start the creative process.
 The kids got really inventive with the use of crayons and played (literally played) with the watercolor paints.
 It was a joy to watch this lesson unfold.